zenml-io/zenml/docs/book/user-guide/starter-guide/create-an-ml-pipeline.md

 ### Explore the dashboard

-Once the pipeline has executed, use the `zenml up` command to view the results in the ZenML Dashboard.
+Once the pipeline has finished its execution, use the `zenml up` command to view the results in the ZenML Dashboard.
 Using that command will open up the browser automatically.

 <figure><img src="../../.gitbook/assets/landingpage.png" alt=""><figcaption><p>Landing Page of the Dashboard</p></figcaption></figure>